 There’s a good chance that affiliate links are scattered throughout this post.
 If you click on one I may receive a small commission at no extra charge to you and I’ll definitely be using it to buy bike gear.

-The National Trail on South Mountain is easily one of the most iconic mountain bike trails in Phoneix, Arizona, if not the whole state.
-It’s located on the eastern slope of the mountain and its appeal is its downhill flow and the vast number of features to play around on.
-You’ll find rollers and drops and plenty of techy rock gardens to test your slow-speed skills.
-Plus, the views out over Phoenix are some of the best in the city!
+The National Trail on South Mountain is easily one of the most iconic mountain bike trails in Phoenix, Arizona, if not the whole state.
+It’s actually one of my favorite trails for awesome views, fast flow, and techy rock gardens to test your slow-speed skills.

-You can also park at Javelina Canyon Trailhead just around the corner from Pima Canyon, which is where my recommended route for National Trail starts (see next section).
+You can also park at Beverly Canyon Trailhead just around the corner from Pima Canyon, which is where my recommended route for riding National Trail starts (see below).

 Are e-bikes allowed?

 Yes!
-You may grumble now, but when you see an e-biker casually cruise by you as you’re gasping for breath on a steep up you may feel a twinge or two of jealousy.
+You may grumble now, but when you see an e-biker casually cruise by you as you’re gasping for breath on a steep climb you may feel a twinge or two of jealousy.

 Any mid-travel full-suspension mountain bike is a great choice for National.
 I recommend something with 140-150mm of rear suspension travel.

-What most people refer to as the National Trail in Phoenix is the three-mile easternmost stretch from Pima Canyon.
+What most people refer to as the National Trail on South Mountain is the 3-mile (one-way) easternmost stretch from Pima Canyon.
+(See recommended route below)